 At this point, rotate the switch again, and hold the reset button down.
 Finally, extend a long lighter over the pilot light port while you’re holding the reset button until a flame ignites.
 If you need to reset an electronic ignition, contact a technician because electronic ignition hardware is fragile.

-Whenever you encounter a challenging boiler problem, contact Vectra Mechanical Residential and Commercial HVAC to request a heating repair specialist.
+Whenever you encounter a challenging boiler problem, contact Vectra Mechanical HVAC, Electrical and Plumbing to request a heating repair specialist.
 We’ll perform detailed diagnostics before the project begins.

 Image provided by iStock